Classic Sloppy Joes recipe made in the Instant Pot. Ground beef and vegetables in a tangy-sweet tomato sauce. Serve on toasted hamburger buns.

 - 6 hamburger buns, split and lightly toasted

 Select the sauté setting and adjust it to high (more).
+Add the oil to the pot.
 When it shimmers, add the onion, celery, bell pepper, and garlic.
 Cook, stirring occasionally, until the vegetables start to soften, about 3 minutes.
 Add the beef and cook, breaking up the meat into small pieces with a wooden spoon, until no longer pink, about 4 minutes.
 Add the tomato sauce, ketchup, water, Worcestershire sauce, vinegar, brown sugar, chili powder, salt and pepper.
 Stir to combine.

 Lock the lid into place and turn the valve to “sealing.”
 Select pressure cook (manual) and program for 10 minutes at high pressure.
 When the cook cycle completes, allow the pressure cooker to cool without venting steam for 5 minutes.
 It's fine if the keep warm setting turns on.
 After 5 minutes, turn the pressure release valve to “venting” to manually release the steam.
 When the pressure valve drops, carefully remove the lid.
 (Always remove the lid away from your face.)